ept221/pet-on-a-chip/README.md

 ### Directives

+#### .code
+Specifies that the following lines are code to be assembled and placed in instruction memory.

+#### .data
+Specifies that the following lines are data to be placed in data memory.

 #### .org
 Sets the origin to the given address.
 Only forward movement of the origin is permitted.
 ```assembly